+Certain legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approval of Anzel Galvan LLP, San Francisco, California, Bond Counsel.
+Anzel Galvan LLP is also serving as Disclosure Counsel in connection with the sale, issuance and delivery of the Bonds.
+Certain legal matters will be passed upon for the City by the City Attorney.

-The validity of the 2025A Bonds and certain other legal matters are subject to the approving opinion of Anzel Galvan LLP, Bond Counsel.
-Anzel Galvan LLP is also acting as Disclosure Counsel for the City and the Authority.
-A complete copy of the proposed form of Bond Counsel opinion is contained in Appendix E hereto.
-Bond Counsel is not passing upon and undertakes no responsibility for the accuracy, completeness or fairness of the information contained in this Official Statement.
-Anzel Galvan LLP will receive compensation from the Authority and the City contingent upon the sale and delivery of the 2025A Bonds.
-Certain legal matters will be passed upon for the City and the Authority by the City Attorney.
+Copies of the approving opinion of Bond Counsel will be available at the time of delivery of the Bonds.
+The form of the opinion is set forth in "APPENDIX D - FORM OF OPINION OF BOND COUNSEL."
+Bond Counsel is not passing upon and undertakes no responsibility for the accuracy, completeness or fairness of the information contained in the Official Statement.
+Bond Counsel and Disclosure Counsel will receive compensation that is contingent upon the sale, issuance and delivery of the Bonds.